-Navigate to Settings > Team Settings in the FullStory app
+Navigate to Settings > Account Management > Users in the FullStory app.

 Before you can enforce Google authentication, you must be logged in using Google.
 If you are currently logged in with a username and password, you will be prompted to authenticate with Google before proceeding.
-Click on Authenticate with Google and follow the login steps to proceed.
+Click on Sign in with Google and follow the login steps to proceed.